ISCS-ZJU/GMBE/README.md

 # Running on a machine with a GPU
 bash ./scripts/gen-table-2.sh [GPU_TYPE]
 ```
-Then you will find the experimental result under the directory `table`.
+Then you will find the experimental result under the directory `table/`.